 A little bit of icing sugar for dusting

-Pre heat the oven to 180°C or 350°F. Coat a 26 cm cake tin with cake release spray.
+Pre heat the oven to 180°C or 350°F. Spray a 26 cm cake tin with cake release spray, or lightly brush with oil.

 Put the brown sugar and half the caster sugar in a food processor and break in the eggs.
 Whizz until light and fluffy.